nairadithya/website/src/content/blog/one-way-out.md

 isEssay: true
 ---

+# Table Of Contents

 I forgot what it was like to experience a story so inspiring and moving that inspires new ideas in you.
 It's an intoxicating feeling that's far too rare nowadays.
 I found it in the last place I expected to find it, in a Disney Star Wars show.

-# Chapter 1: The Mechanics Of Oppression
+# The Mechanics Of Oppression

 > The Empire is a disease that thrives in darkness, it is never more alive than when we sleep.
 It’s easy for the dead to tell you to fight, and maybe it’s true, maybe fighting is useless.
 Perhaps it’s too late.
 But I’ll tell you this… If I could do it again, I’d wake up early and be fighting these bastards from the start.
 Fight the Empire! _– Maarva Andor_